mqu/viessmann-mqtt/README.md

 all operations are done with viessmann-mqtt bash script wrapper :

     # install packages : ruby, sqlite, gems
-    viessmann-mqtt sysinstall
+    ./viessmann-mqtt sys-install

     # download and install vitalk (not mandatory if running on raspbian : vitalk binary is given in package)
-    viessmann-mqtt install
+    ./viessmann-mqtt install

-     # create mandatory directories
+    # create mandatory directories and database
-    viessmann-mqtt init
+    ./viessmann-mqtt init

     # start, stop, restart and status
     viessmann-mqtt start